travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 Booking flights is usually a huge expense.
 Once again Ebates is your friend.
 Ensure its active when you do your booking.
 Flights are usually not refundable.

-If you book a non-direct flight then ensure you leave enough time inbetween flights incase of delays.
+If you book a non-direct flight then ensure you leave enough time in-between flights in case of delays.

 Don't wait until the last minute to book your flights.
 Sometimes you may find a deal, but it doesn't mean it will meet your schedule.
 It works for spontaneous travelers mostly.
 Keep your eyes open for flight deals from skyscanner **_<skyscanner link>_** or bookings **_<bookings link>_**